 What is it?
 An afternoon of talks on recent and current work in formal epistemology investigating what it takes to be rational, especially in settings that diverge from the standard perspective of ideal rationality.

 Where is it?
-Tutorial Rooms 1/2, Southwell Street, Bristol, UK.
+Tutorial Rooms 1/2, Centre for Applied Anatomy, Southwell Street, Bristol, UK (map)

 When is it?
 Monday 9th December